101 Guide

 Gmail Logo

-Gmail offers different types of security to users, including:
+Gmail offers different types of security, including:

 • ‘Confidential Mode’, as part of its free, standard offering.